tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 console.log(testCat.breed); // Error

 const testKitten = new Kitten("Whiskers", 3, "Tabby");
-console.log(testKitten.getAge()); // '3 months'
+console.log(testKitten.getKittenAge()); // '3 months'
 console.log(testKitten.getBreed()); // Error

 console.log(testCat.getBreed()); // 'Error'
 console.log(testCat.secretInfo()); // 'Calico'
+console.log(testKitten.secretInfo()); // 'Tabby'
 ```

 This really is a loaded example, but I think it shows a majority of features that come with using
 classes.
 With classes, their variables are referred to as "properties", and their functions are
 called "methods".
 This aligns more with the train of thought around classes.
 From a general stand
 point, classes resemble the layout of common taxonomies from biology (vertebrate, invertebrate,
 mammal, and such).
-Classes can inherit from other classes, and this is often referred to a "parent" and
+Classes can inherit from other classes, and this is often referred to as a "parent" and
 "child" relationship.
 The parent is structured to allow for the child to exist based off its own
-properties.
-In our case, the `Kitten` class has a name, age, and breed property as well, their setup is just
+properties and possibly methods.
+In our case, the `Kitten` class has its own name, age, and breed properties as
+well, their setup is just borrowed from the parent.
+This was done through the `extends` keyword, seen above with
-borrowed from the parent.
-It can also be observed that we do not need the function keyword to declare
+`extends Cat`.
+It can also be observed that we do not need the function keyword to declare functions (methods)
-functions (methods) inside of class.
+inside of a class.

 You may have also noticed the new keywords `public`, `protected`, and `private`.
-These properties
+These are referred to as
-come with the philosophy of classes as well.
+access modifiers and relate to the philosophy of classes as well.
+We will touch on these in the following
+paragraphs.
 At the top of the declaration we have `class Cat{}`.
-This
-names the class we wish to create.
-Inside of it is the first method that is optional, which is
+This names the class we wish to create.
+Inside
-`constructor`.
-The constructor declares the parameters the class needs in order to create itself, as
+of it is the first method that is optional, which is `constructor`.
+The constructor declares the parameters the
-well as the logic to be run upon its creation.
-We see here that the `{}` for `constructor` is empty,
+class needs in order to create itself, as well as the logic to be run upon its creation.
+We see here that the
-so only the variables will be declared with no additional logic.
+`{}` for `constructor` is empty, so only the variables will be declared with no additional logic.

-We see each parameter has a key word associated with it which actually dictates that variable's access
+We see that each parameter has a key word associated with it, being that variable's access modifier.
+First is
-modifier.
-First is `public`, which indicates that the property can be accessed wherever an instance of the
+`public`, which indicates that the property can be accessed wherever an instance of the class exists, or in any
-class exists, or in any of its child classes.
+of its child classes.
 We see this with `testCat.name`.
-Using the new keyword
+Using the `new` keyword and then specifying which class
-and then specifying which class you would like to create is referred to as creating an instance of that
+you would like to create is referred to as creating an instance of that class.
+This is its own individual copy
-class.
-This is its own individual copy of the class.
+of the class.

 > **Note:**
 > There is another keyword `static` which allows for a variable to exist across all of the classes that
 > are associated with it.
 This is useful for things such as having a counter (something that tracks a
-> number amount) which adds one to itself everytime a new instance of the class is created.
+> number amount) which adds one to itself every time a new instance of the class is created.
 This allows
 > every existing instance the ability to share and access the value at any point in the program.
 Other
 > properties that are not defined as `static` will be unique to the class instance being created.
 In our
 > Cat example, the name, age, and breed properties are completely independent from any other instance,
 > having their own values directly tied to only them.

+---

+> **Additional Note:**
+> The following section specifying when errors will be thrown actually depends on the compiler options set for
+> Typescript in the tsconfig.json file.
+By default, Typescript will compile the code to Javascript regardless
+> if it detects errors or other issues.
+This can be changed to not compile based on varying degrees of criteria.
+> In other languages implementing these access modifiers, the code may not run or compile at all when used
+> incorrectly.

 You see the other two properties actually return errors to us.
 This is due to both `protected` and
 `private` having an increased set of conditions in order to be accessed.
 With `protected`, the property
 can only be directly accessed from within the class itself, or in a child class.
 Here we see in the
-`Kitten` class that it extends the `Cat` class with `extends Cat`.
+`Kitten` class that it extends the `Cat` class.
 This means that Kitten inherits its
 definition and behavior from `Cat`.
-It is free to add additional things it would like specifically at its
-creation, but it will follow the parent's base template by default with Typescript.
+It is free to add additional properties and methods that it would like to use, but it will follow the parent's base template by default with Typescript.
 Other languages may
-require you to call a method to call the parent's constructor, which must be done if it requires
+require you to call a method to call the parent's constructor in its own constructor, which must be done if it
-arguments.
-You also have access to `public` and `protected` methods from within child classes.
-In the
+requires arguments.
+You also have access to `public` and `protected` methods from the parent within child
-`Kitten` class we see a method `getAge()` that accesses `this.age` from the `Cat` class, which is
+classes.
+In the `Kitten` class we see a method `getKittenAge()` that accesses its `age` property through
+`this.age()`.
+This is done by calling `this.getAge()`, which accesses the method passed down from the parent.

-`protected`.
-Since it is this access modifier, we can access the property directly in this case.
-If this
+Since `protected` was used as an access modifier, both the property and method can be accessed.
+If instead this
 were `private`, this would not be the case, and we would get an error denying us access.
-We see the the
+We see here that the
-instance of `Kitten` (`testKitten`), calls the `getAge()` successfully.
-The method allows access to the
+instance of `Kitten` (`testKitten`), calls the Cat class's `getAge()` successfully from within its method
+`getKittenAge()`.
+Since the `getAge()` method is called, this allows us to access the protected
 property.
-We could not access it otherwise from this instance.
-You will notice that `getAge()` does not
+We could not access the property otherwise from this instance without a method referring to it.
+This
+does not have to be a method from the parent, but instead could have just been a method in the Kitten class that
+used the statement `return this.age`, just like the `getAge()` method in the Cat class.
+You will also notice
-have a access modifier key word next to it.
-Due to this, the program will default to using `public`.
+that `getSecretInfo()` does not have a access modifier key word next to it.
+Due to this, the program will
+default to using `public`.

 Finally we get to `private`.
-As I assume you may expect, `private` is the first two levels of access
-restriction, and adds another layer.
-Private properties can only be accessed from within the class
-they originated in.
-We see in the call above, `testKitten.getBreed()`, which yields an error.
-This
+As I assume you may expect, `private` adds more restricted behavior to our code.
+Private properties and methods can only be accessed from within the class they originated in.
+We see this in the
-is due to the function being marked private.
-This prevents instances from calling the method, as well
+call above, `testKitten.getBreed()`, which yields an error.
+This is due to the function being marked private.
-as child classes themselves.
-The next line below calls the same method, but this time on the original
+This prevents instances from calling the method, as well as child classes themselves.
+The next line below calls
-class it was defined on, `testCat.getBreed()`.
-It also receives an error due to not being able to call
+the same method, but this time on the original class it was defined on, `testCat.getBreed()`.
+It also receives
-the method on an instance.
-Last we see the call to `testCat.secretInfo()`, which is successful.
-This
+an error due to not being able to call the method on an instance.
+Last we see the call to
-is due to the method defaulting to `public` in the `Cat` class.
-Since we can access public methods
+`testCat.secretInfo()`, which is successful.
+This is due to the method defaulting to `public` in the `Cat`
-on a class, and a method within a class can access any information contained within that class,
+class.
+Since we can access public methods on a class, and a method within a class can access any information
-the method is allowed to access the information.
-The private property belongs directly to the
+contained within that class, the method is allowed to access the information.
+The private property belongs
-Cat class, so a method on that same class can access anything that is private for that class.
+directly to the Cat class, so a method on that same class can access anything that is private for that class.
+This also works for the `Kitten` class, as the method it uses is a public method that lives inside of `Cat`.

 ## The Functional Way